 7. Entertainment systems

-Each seat has state-of-the-art entertainment systems called Oryx with over 1,000 entertainment options—movies, television, video games and music.
+Each seat has state-of-the-art entertainment systems called Oryx with over 1,000 entertainment options—movies, television, video games, and music.
 In business class, the screens are 17 inches and in economy, they are 10.6-inches.
-Here’s a link to their current list of movies and TV shows.

 8. Comfortable seats

 On the Boeing 777, coach passengers get between 32 and 34 inches of seat pitch (legroom) and seats are 18.9 inches wide.
 Business class passengers have 78 inches of seat pitch and 22-inch wide seats.
 The seats also have built-in massagers.